<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 This bond provides that in the event of a failure by the Irish company to pay:

-2. a penalty imposed on the company in respect of an offence committed by it under section 1078 Taxes Consolidation Act 1997 and which consists of a failure by the company to deliver a statement under section 882 of that Act or to comply with a notice served on it under section 884 of that Act,
+• A penalty imposed on the company in respect of an offence committed by it under section 1078 of the Taxes Consolidation Act 1997, particularly for failing to deliver a statement under section 882 or to comply with a notice served under section 884 of that Act

-3. a penalty which it has been held liable to pay under section 1071 or 1073 Taxes Consolidation Act 1997,
+• A penalty which it has been held liable to pay under sections 1071 or 1073 of the Taxes Consolidation Act 1997

-A sum of money becomes payable under the bond to cover the whole or part of the company’s liability in respect to this fine or penalty.
+A sum of money becomes payable under the bond to cover the whole or part of the company’s liability regarding this fine or penalty.

-Does this apply to a UK resident Director?
+Does this bond apply to a UK resident Director?

 In the Companies Act 2014 under section 137, it states that there is a requirement for at least one Director of an Irish company to be resident in a Member State of the EEA.
 If this condition is not fulfilled, then a bond must be required.